SaadHussein/live-web-code-editor/README.md

-# live-web-code-editor

-hello there, your task is to implement auto-save functionality with localStorage, and auto-load the saved code when user revisits or refreshes the page.

-fork the repository and start working on it.

-best of luck.
+# Live Web Code Editor

+The Live Web Code Editor is a web application that allows users to write, edit, and run HTML, CSS, and JavaScript code in real-time.